-When we pick-up a piece of historical evidence, our first step in reading should be to take inventory of the who, what, when, where and why of the source's creation.
-That is, before reading or examining a written or visual source, we should look on it for information about the creator, what type of source it is, the date and location it was created, and why it was created. i From these attributes, we may infer the intended audience for the source and the relationship between the writer and the audience.
+When we approach a piece of historical evidence, our first step in reading should be to take inventory of the who, what, when, where and why of the source's creation.
+That is, before reading or examining a piece of written or visual evidence, we should source it; that is, peruse it for information about the creator, what type of source it is, the date and location it was created, and why it was created. ii From these attributes, we may infer the intended audience for the source and the relationship between the writer and the audience.
 All of which leads us to a series of questions.

-How does our pre-reading, or understanding of the information in a source's attributes, influence how we can accurately question that particular piece of evidence...
+How does our sourcing, or understanding of the information in a source's attributes, influence how we can accurately question that particular piece of evidence...